NativeScript/docs-v7/docs/performance-optimizations/lazy-loading.md

     cd my-app
     ```

-- Add folder to hold your `FeatureModule` along with all the components, services, routing tables of the module.
+- Add a new folder to hold your `FeatureModule` along with all the components, services, routing tables of the module.

-    A good practice is to use for the name of the module as the name of the containing folder.
+    A good practice is to use the name of the module as the name of the containing folder.
 For example, create a **`feature`** folder and add **`feature.module.ts`** and the needed components that will be part of the module (in our case **`feature.component.ts`**)
     ```JS
     my-app
     --app